TREYCSE/Trivia_Game/README.md

 # Full-stack Trivia!

-Full stack trivia is a quiz-based game that allows openents to test how much they know about the basics of development
+Full stack trivia is a quiz-based game that allows openents to test how much they know about the basics of development; HTML5.
+CSS3.
+Javascript, and DOM manipulation

 Assigned from:
 [GA users only](https://git.generalassemb.ly/dc-wdi-fundamentals/game-of-war)